atvivek/Differential-gene-expression-analysis-DEseq2/README.md

 	:wq

-With this the content is
+With this the content typed above is saved.

 Now,